Aliases for PASK Gene

 GeneCards Summary for PASK Gene

-UniProtKB/Swiss-Prot for PASK Gene
+UniProtKB/Swiss-Prot Summary for PASK Gene

 Serine/threonine-protein kinase involved in energy homeostasis and protein translation.
 Phosphorylates EEF1A1, GYS1, PDX1 and RPS6.
 Probably plays a role under changing environmental conditions (oxygen, glucose, nutrition), rather than under standard conditions.
 Acts as a sensor involved in energy homeostasis: regulates glycogen synthase synthesis by mediating phosphorylation of GYS1, leading to GYS1 inactivation.
 May be involved in glucose-stimulated insulin production in pancreas and regulation of glucagon secretion by glucose in alpha cells; however such data require additional evidences.
 May play a role in regulation of protein translation by phosphorylating EEF1A1, leading to increase translation efficiency.
-May also participate to respiratory regulation.
+May also participate in respiratory regulation.